parapluu/Concuerror/faq.md

 ### What subset of Erlang does Concuerror support?

 Concuerror supports the complete Erlang language and can instrument programs of any size.
-There are however certain limitations regarding [timeouts](#how-does-concuerror-handle-timeouts-and-other-time-related-functions) and [non-deterministic functions](#how-does-concuerror-handle-non-deterministic-functions)
+There are however certain limitations regarding e.g.
+[timeouts](#how-does-concuerror-handle-timeouts-and-other-time-related-functions)
+and [non-deterministic
+functions](#how-does-concuerror-handle-non-deterministic-functions)